 This post may contain affiliate links.
 If you click on an affiliate link and make a purchase, we receive a small commission at no extra cost to you.
 Find our full disclosure here.

 You don’t need a heated greenhouse to grow fresh vegetables in winter; there are many simple season extenders and techniques that can take your garden from summer to fall to winter.
-In my first book, The Year-Round Vegetable Gardener, I shared the various crop protectors and winter vegetables that allow me to enjoy a year-round harvest in my zone 5 garden.
+In my books, The Year-Round Vegetable Gardener and Growing Under Cover, I share the various crop protectors and winter vegetables that allow me to enjoy a year-round harvest in my zone 5 garden.
 Maybe you’re already a winter gardener and have planned and planted for the cold season?
 Or, you’re new to season extending and are wondering if it’s too late to establish winter crops?
 Read on; I’ve got three easy ways to help you harvest into winter.

 3 Ways to Grow Fresh Vegetables in Winter

 1. Protect what you’ve got.
 By the time summer shifts to fall, most vegetable gardeners still have some crops left in their gardens; root crops like carrots, beets, and parsnips, leafy greens like spinach, arugula, and kale, and stem crops like leeks, brussels sprouts, and scallions.
 Don’t let them die in the hard frosts.
 Instead, protect them with a mini tunnel, strawbale cold frame, or layer of mulch.
 It will extend your harvest by weeks, or even months, depending on the crops and which type of protection you use.